aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.charts/chart/refreshpivotdata/_index.md

 ## Remarks

-We will gather data from pivot data source to the pivot chart cache.
+We will gather data from pivot data source to the pivot table report.
 This method is only used to gather all data to a pivot chart.
 ## See Also

 * Class [Vector](../../../aspose.cells/vector/)